mzdv/expressjs.com/guide/routing.md

   res.send('/a/')
 })

-// will match butterfly, dagonfly; but not butterflyman, dragonfly man, and so on app.get(/.*fly$/, function(req, res) {
+// will match butterfly, dragonfly; but not butterflyman, dragonfly man, and so on app.get(/.*fly$/, function(req, res) {
   res.send('/.*fly$/')
 })